Feigeliudan01/LIMBR/README.md

 python2 src/eJTK-CalcP.py -f simulated_data_baseline.txt -w src/ref_files/waveform_cosine.txt -a src/ref_files/asymmetries_02-22_by2.txt -s src/ref_files/phases_00-22_by2.txt -p src/ref_files/period24.txt
 ```

 The first part simply removes the unique replicate identifiers from the headers of our files to comply with eJTKs formatting conventions and the second part runs eJTK.
 This should result in several output files including `LIMBR_processed__jtkout_GammaP.txt` and `old_processed__jtkout_GammaP.txt`.
+The 'true_classes' file used here should have been generated when you ran the simulation module.
 Once this classification step is complete, LIMBR can help you analyze your results.
 Back in python you can run:

 ```python
 from LIMBR import simulations